 Team up with exuberant sled dogs on this exhilarating dogsledding and cross-country skiing expedition in the remote wilderness of northern Minnesota.

 Dogsledding is a centuries-old way of life that is more of an exciting art form than a passenger sport.
-It is both hard and rewarding work that allows you to travel to remote stretches of the wilderness, where the only tracks you are likely to see are your own.
-On this eight or 15-day expedition, your Instructors will help you develop the skills to stay warm and comfortable as you build self-confidence, self-reliance and perseverance in this magical winter wonderland.
-The team of dogs will provide inspiration for you and your group as you work together to travel across the frozen lakes, rivers and snow-covered forests.
+It is equal parts rewarding and challenging work that allows you to travel to remote stretches of the wilderness, where the only tracks you are likely to see are your own.
+On this expedition, your Instructors will help you develop the skills to stay warm and comfortable as you build self-confidence, self-reliance and perseverance in this magical winter wonderland.
+Your team of dogs will provide inspiration for the crew as you work together to travel across the frozen lakes, rivers and snow-covered forests.
 Work with like-minded adventurers to learn safety techniques as well as winter camping and problem-solving skills, as you cook over an open fire and sleep under the stars.
 No prior winter travel knowledge or experience is necessary.

 Courses in the Boundary Waters have low student/staff ratios (seven or fewer students with two Instructors), allowing for more individualized attention and focus.